natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Yak-3.md

 '''Air RB'''

 Typical Yakovlev strategies can be applied to the Yak-3.
-At the start of the match, climb and try to gain some altitude, perhaps to at least 3000-4000 meters.
+At the start of the match, climb and try to gain some altitude, perhaps to at least 3,000-4,000 m.
 Some players may stay at tree-top level, but having altitude gives more room and energy to manoeuvre and escape.
 If using MEC, turn up the prop pitch to around 80-90% and open the radiators slightly; this will give maximum propeller thrust while keeping the engine nice and cool.
 If not using MEC, leave the throttle at around 90%.
 The Yak-3 does not have WEP in Realistic Battles.

 As you get closer to the front lines, examine what the enemy team is doing.
 If there are enemies like Bf 109s looming at high altitudes, avoid approaching them directly.
 Ideally, they will dive on teammates first.
 If they get greedy and start dogfighting, you can pounce on them and take them out.
 If they start diving on you, turn towards teammates and enter a shallow dive.
 If their energy state is not much higher than yours, they may not have enough dive speed to catch you, and the Yak-3's low altitude speed can be put to good use in bleeding their energy.
 If they continue to chase you futilely after their energy has been bled, you can nose up and climb a bit before circling around and starting a dogfight.